Is Pula Worth Visiting? My Honest Experience

 Pula is a coastal town, so the best place to be on a summer day is one of the pristine Pula beaches.

-You can’t swim in the city center of Pula, but less than 5km from the city center you’ll find excellent beaches with crystal clear sea.
+You can’t swim in the city center of Pula, but less than 5km from the city center, you’ll find excellent beaches with crystal clear sea.

 Pula beaches are divided into several neighborhoods: Verudela, Stoja, and Lungo Mare.

-The most popular are Verudela beaches.
+The most popular are the Verudela beaches.
 That’s where you’ll find the famous Hawaii Beach, Histria Beach, and the picturesque Verudela Canyon.

 Stoja is home to the famous Blue Cave and Seagull Rocks, popular for cliff jumping.
+If you stay longer in the afternoon, it’s also one of the best places to watch the sunset in Pula.

 Lungo Mare beaches are the closest to the city center, and you can choose from several pebbled coves and rock beaches along the coastline.